 The MCS team expects to further advance research in the area of military exposures and to continue impacting VA and DOD policy for many years to come.

-Principal investigator: Amber Banerjee, VA Puget Sound Health Care System
+Principal investigator: Dr. Edward Boyko, VA Puget Sound Health Care System

 Prevalence of chronic multisymptom illness/Gulf War illness over time among Millennium Cohort Participants, 2001 to 2016.Porter B, Long K, Rull RP, Dursa EK; Millennium Cohort Study Team.
 J Occup Environ Med.
 2020 Jan;62(1):4-10.